 Pizaro’s – Generally fairly good, if nothing special.
 It rose to attention about fifteen years ago with its traditional Neapolitan pizzas, but the offerings have expanded and the near polar opposite Detroit-style pies are the tastiest here these days.
 Montrose, West Houston

 Piola – Italians seem to like the pizzas here, at least Italians not from the Naples area and maybe Rome, too.
-This is a smart-looking chain that began in Treviso just outside of Venice, quite far from the pizza heartland, which has franchised locations in south Florida and a couple here.
+This is a smart-looking chain that began in Treviso just outside of Venice, quite far from the pizza heartland (but where there are now really good pizzerias I just found out).
+This has franchised locations in south Florida and a couple here.
 Thin and appropriately dressed in Italian style, there are numerous individually sized pizzas from which to choose plus even cauliflower and chia flour crusts to accommodate the traditionally pizza-adverse.
 A lengthy menu beyond pizzas, too.
 Midtown, Briargrove

 The Gypsy Poet – In a lightly trafficked section of Midtown, individual thin-crust Italianate pies dished in a sociable DIY-esque setting featuring a prominent open kitchen with a staff chattering in Spanish have won fans since opening a few years ago.
 The pizzas are alright and can make for an enjoyable visit – I’ve been several times – but are generally more attractive than flavorful, judiciously topped on a fairly bland crust.
 There are more than a few beers and wines to help with a meal, though not a lot of interest for the latter beyond a few selections sourced from the local French Country Wines.
 Midtown